greentfrapp/deep-learning-book-notes/2_Linear_Algebra/README.md

 With reference to the two matrices above, the determinant for the first is 6 and for the second is 0.75.
 If we take a look at the dashed boxes drawn in the graphs, we see that in the first example, the area of the second dashed box is 6 times that of the first dashed box.
 Likewise in the second example, the area of the second dashed box is 0.75 times that of the first.

-This makes perfect sense if we consider the eigenvalues as the magnitude of scaling, since the product of eigenvalues then represent the change in volume (area for 2D-space) due to the scaling.
+This makes perfect sense if we consider the eigenvalues as the magnitude of scaling a single axis, since the product of eigenvalues then represent the change in volume (area for 2D-space) due to scaling on all the axes.

 As a visual example, if we have a cup in a 3D space and scale this space by multiplying it with a matrix of determinant 2, the newly-scaled 3D space will have a cup that has twice the volume of the original.